 Does it also frustrate you when you get a new bunch of flowers delivered to your home, you place them in a vase and you get gaps in your bouquet?

-Luckily, we got some tricks on how to prevent these open spaces.
+Luckily, we at LOV Flowers, got some tricks on how to prevent these open spaces.
 Tricks that will give your bouquet lots of volume and look like a florist personally have arranged your vase for you!

 Take the time to arrange your stems in categories, so you are properly prepared.
 Place the stems in categories of soft, strong & mid-length or strong & long.